swcarpentry/training-course/_submissions/round-12/0/2015-02-05-martin-bentley.md

 Nelson Mandela Metropolitan University, at Port Elizabeth, South Africa.
 He is looking at airborne geophysical data, with a view to making pretty pictures out of it.

-A major side-project is the [Open Access Button] (https://openaccessbutton.org), which aims to highlight difficulties in obtaining access to the output of scholarly research.
+A major side-project is the [Open Access Button](https://openaccessbutton.org), which aims to highlight difficulties in obtaining access to the output of scholarly research.
 It is pretty cool.

+His reasons for doing the instructor training is largely selfish: if the other people in his research institute can code, he can get on with his own work, or at least solve more interesting problems that they have.

 In what spare time remains, he juggles, unicycles (preferably off-road) and rock climbs.
 He also likes reading.